 Import audio annotations

-To import annotations in Labelbox, you need to create the annotations payload.
-In this section, we provide this payload for every annotation type.
+To import annotations in Labelbox, you need to create an annotations payload.
+In this section, we provide this payload for every supported annotation type.

 Labelbox supports two formats for the annotations payload: